gerritnowald/budget_book/README.md

 ## how to use

 New transactions are appended to the database using `import_transactions.ipynb`.
-They can also be imported from a csv file.
+They can be imported from a csv file.
 Alternatively, an API import is available for the German *comdirect bank*.

 The transactions are categorized based on their description text using Machine Learning, see also this blog post: